-7 Historic Wonders
+7 Historic wonders in Scotland

-Scotland boasts a wealth of incredible historic attractions.
+Scotland has incredible historic attractions.
 Charming castles and grand ancient sites have been preserved for you to visit today.
 Even though they were built without the machinery and technology of modern times, they are nothing short of impressive.
+We’ve picked seven historic wonders in Scotland that should be on your must-see travel list.

-2. Dunnottar Castle Stonehaven
+1. Dunnottar Castle Stonehaven

 Dunnottar Castle on top of cliffs